-I Statement by the Director Responsible for the Business Responsibility Report, Highlighting ESG Related Challenges, Targets and Achievements (Listed Entity Has Flexibility Regarding the Placement of This Disclosure) prioritising ESG long before it became a mainstream concept.
+Business Responsibility Report, Highlighting ESG Related Challenges, Targets and Achievements (Listed Entity Has Flexibility Regarding the Placement of This Disclosure)

+Statement by the Director Responsible for the Thermax has been committed to environmental well-being since its inception, prioritising ESG long before it became a mainstream concept.
 The Company aims to reduce 35% of absolute carbon emissions from the base year of 2019 by 2025.
 To achieve this, multiple initiatives are being implemented across its facilities, focussing on improving operational efficiency, increasing renewable energy generation and procurement, and switching to cleaner fuels.

 On the business side, the Company offers a range of energy-efficient and environment-friendly products and solutions.
 These enable industries to optimise their energy consumption, reduce greenhouse gas emissions, and minimise freshwater intake through reuse and recycling of water.

 Recognising the recent changes in the energy mix and its ability to contribute to this transition, the Company has concentrated its efforts on green energy.
 It has proactively aligned its strategies with climate change mitigation and sustainability goals.
 Along with investing in R&D and digital capabilities, it has formed partnerships with global technology majors to strengthen its clean energy offerings and solidify its presence as a trusted partner in energy transition for its customers.

-Sr. No. Disclosure Questions P 1 P 2 P 3 P 4 P 5 P 6 Ρ7 P 8 P 9 equal op , the Comp s through nitiative. , , 0 0 Despite making persistent efforts to meet its ESG imperatives, if aces several challenges such as dealing with the complexity or infrastructure and transitioning to cleaner alternatives, the cost implementing technological innovations, assessing and manage practices of its suppliers, and collecting and reporting ESG per across the organisation.
-But the Company is addressing them t innovation, strategic partnerships, stakeholder engagement, at improvement of its ESG practices.
-While much progress has be much to be done. exity of ex e cost imp managing SG perform them thro ment, and o isting ind blications the susta mance m ugh ongo continuou ustry of ainability etrics ping us 8 Details of the Highest Authority Responsible for Implementation and Oversight of The Business Responsibility Policy(ies) Managin DIN - 05 0 and Chie f Executiv e Officer / Ashish Bl nandari 9 Does the Entity Have a Specified Committee of the Board/Director Responsible for Decision Making on Sustainability Related Issues?
+Sr. No. Disclosure Questions P 1 P 2 Р3 P 4 P 5 Р6 P7 P8 P 9 On the social front, the Company is actively engaged in initiatives aimed at creating equal opportunities through education and empowering the informal workforce through its SoCo initiative.
+Despite making persistent efforts to meet its ESG imperatives, the Company faces several challenges such as dealing with the complexity of existing industry infrastructure and transitioning to cleaner alternatives, the cost implications of implementing technological innovations, assessing and managing the sustainabil practices of its suppliers, and collecting and reporting ESG performance metrics across the organisation.
+But the Company is addressing them through ongoing innovation, strategic partnerships, stakeholder engagement, and continuous improvement of its ESG practices.
+While much progress has been made, there is much to be done. ustry of inability etrics ing s 8 Details of the Highest Authority Responsible for Implementation and Oversight of The Business Responsibility Policy(ies) Managing DIN - 0529 and Chief Executive e Officer A shish Bha andari 9 Does the Entity Have a Specified Committee of the Board/Director Responsible for Decision Making on Sustainability Related Issues?
 (Yes/No).
 If Yes, Provide Details Yes.
-Man 05291138 0 0 ector and Chief Exe cutive Off icer Ashi sh Bhanda ari DIN -
+Mana 05291138 ging Dire ector and C Chief Exe cutive Offi cer Ashish n Bhand ari DIN -